Contact us

 Diversification And Risk Capital

-• The risk capital for a particular business unit within a larger firm is usually determined by viewing the business on a stand-alone basis, using the top-of-the-house hurdle rate that was discussed earlier.
+• The risk capital for a particular business unit within a larger firm is usually determined by viewing the business on a stand-alone basis, using the top-of-the-house hurdle rate that we discussed earlier.
 However, intuition suggests that the risk capital for the firm should be significantly less than the sum of the stand-alone risk capital of the individual business units, because the returns generated by the various businesses are unlikely to be perfectly correlated.

 • Measuring the true level of this “diversification effect” is extremely problematic.
 As of today, there is no fully integrated VaR model that can produce the overall risk capital for a firm, taking into account all the correlation effects between market risk, credit risk, and operational risk across all the business units of a company.
 Instead, banks tend to adopt a bottom-up decentralized approach, under which distinct risk models are run for each portfolio or business unit.

-• For capital adequacy purposes, running these business-specific models at the confidence level targeted at the top of the house, for example, 99.97 percent, produces an unnecessarily large amount of overall risk capital, precisely because it neglects diversification effects (across both risk types and business activities).
-It is therefore common practice to adjust for the diversification effects by lowering the confidence level used at the business level to, say, 99.5 percent or lower—an adjustment that is necessarily more of an educated guess than a strict risk calculation.
+• For capital adequacy purposes, running these business-specific models at the confidence level targeted at the top of the house, for example 99.97 percent, produces an unnecessarily large amount of overall risk capital, precisely because it neglects diversification effects (across both risk types and business activities).
+It is therefore common practice to adjust for the diversification effects by lowering the confidence level used at the business level to, say, 99.5 percent or lower – an adjustment that is necessarily more of an educated guess than a strict risk calculation.

-• Market risk = $200
+Market risk = $200

-• Credit risk = $700
+Credit risk = $700

-• Operational risk = $300
+Operational risk = $300

 • Simple summation of the three risks (perfect correlation) = $1,200